 As the first step towards answering our main question, we develop new generalization bounds in both the IOMI and CMI frameworks to handle the CLB subclass of SCO, and show that our upper bounds are tight.
 Existing information-theoretic generalization bounds often depend on properties of the loss function $f(w,z)$ for fixed $w\in \parspace$.
 For instance, the generalization bounds in \citep{XuRaginsky2017,BuZouVeeravalli2019,negrea2019information} depend on the tail of the random variable $f(w,Z)$ when $Z \sim \Dist$.
 In SCO, we often have no such control, making it impossible to reason about these problems using existing generalization bounds.
 Instead, in SCO, it is common for loss functions $f(w,z)$ to have regularity for fixed $z\in \dataspace$.
 In \cref{lemma:mi-and-cmi-bound-lipschitz}, we develop new information-theoretic generalization bounds for the \clr subclass, proving that $ \EGE \leq \bigO{LR\sqrt{\nicefrac{\mi}{n}}}. $ In \cref{thm:bounds-tight}, we show that our bound is \emph{tight} up to constants.

 Having obtained $\mi$ bounds for SCO problems, we ask whether they capture the generalization properties of GD well enough to obtain minimax rates.
-In \cref{sec:failure-perturbation}, we provide a negative answer to this question, proving that
+In \cref{sec:failure-perturbation}, we provide a negative answer to this question, proving that for sufficiently large $n$

 which implies that neither the CMI nor IOMI frameworks can properly characterize minimax excess risk of GD in SCO problems.
 In \cref{sec:failure_alternatives}, we study variations of IOMI and CMI, such as evaluated CMI \citep{steinke2020reasoning} and individual-sample bounds \citep{bu2020tightening,negrea2019information,haghifam2020sharpened,rodriguez2020random,zhou2020individually}.
 We find that they also fail to characterize the generalization of GD algorithm.